-- 10912 (b) ...If a public water system has fewer than 5,000 service connections, then "project" means any proposed residential, business, commercial, hotel or motel, or industrial development that would account for an increase of 10 percent or more in the number of the public water system's existing service connections, or a mixed-use project that would demand an amount of water equivalent to, or greater than, the amount of water required by residential development that would represent an increase of 10 percent or more in the number of the public water system's existing service connections. - SB 610 (2) ...The bill would require the assessment to include, among other information, an identification of existing water supply entitlements, water rights, or water service contracts relevant to the identified water supply for the proposed project and water received in prior years pursuant to those entitlements, rights, and contracts.
+10912 (b) ...If a public water system has fewer than 5,000 service connections, then "project" means any proposed residential, business, commercial, hotel or motel, or industrial development that would account for an increase of 10 percent or more in the number of the public water system's existing service connections, or a mixed-use project that would demand an amount of water equivalent to, or greater than, the amount of water required by residential development that would represent an increase of 10 percent or more in the number of the public water system's existing service connections.

+SB 610 (2) ...The bill would require the assessment to include, among other information, an identification of existing water supply entitlements, water rights, or water service contracts relevant to the identified water supply for the proposed project and water received in prior years pursuant to those entitlements, rights, and contracts.
 The bill would require the city or county, if it is not able to identify any public water system that may supply water for the project, to prepare the water supply assessment after a prescribed consultation.

-This Water Supply Assessment (WSA) report was intended to provide a system-wide water supply assessment for San Simeon Community Services District (District) that meets the requirements of California Water Code sections 10608, 10610-10656 (Urban Water Management Plan Act), and 10910-10915 (Water Supply Assessment Statute).
-Additionally, this WSA serves as an addendum to the District's 2018 Master Plan.

-The study area of this WSA consists of the existing and future developments within the District's Service Area (Project).
+This Water Supply Assessment (WSA) report is intended to provide a system-wide water Supply assessment that meets the requirements of California Water Code sections 10608, 10610-10656 (Urban Water Management Plan Act), and 10910-10915 (Water Supply Assessment Statute).
+The study area of this WSA consists of the existing and future developments within the San Simeon Community Services District's (District) Service Area (Project).
 This WSA assesses the water supply sufficiency to the projected water demands by evaluating the impact of this Project's water demands on the water supplies through the horizon year of 2045.

 Pursuant to California Water Code 10617, the district water service is considered a small community water supplier and is not qualified as an Urban Water Supplier.
 As a result, the District is not required to prepare an Urban Water Management Plan (UWMP).
-Nevertheless, the District requested the consultant (Akel Engineering Group) to prepare this master plan addendum based on certain requirements for the Urban Water Management Plan Act (UWMP Act) and 2020 Urban Water Management Plan Guidebook (Guidebook) for the purpose of obtaining a determination of water that is available for new developments.
+Nevertheless, the District requested the consultant to prepare this master plan addendum based on certain requirements for the Urban Water Management Plan Act (UWMP Act) and 2020 Urban Water Management Plan Guidebook (Guidebook) for the purpose of obtaining a determination of water that is available for new developments.

-Pursuant to California Water Code Division 6, Part 2.10, Sections 10910-10915, any city or county, which has proposed larger developments or land use plans that are subject to California Environmental Quality Act (CEQA), is required to prepare Water Supply Assessment (WSA) to document potential environmental impacts of the projects.
+Pursuant to California Water Code Division 6, Part 2.10, Sections 10910-10915, any city or county, which has proposed larger developments or land use plans that are subject to California

+March 2022 Akel Engineering Group Water Supply Assessment San Simeon Community Services District Environmental Quality Act (CEQA), is required to prepare Water Supply Assessment (WSA) to document potential environmental impacts of the projects.

 The report includes a discussion of this project's water supply requirements and potential impact on the District's supply availability.
-This report references multiple land use planning and groundwater supply documents, including the San Simeon 2018 CSD Master Plan (2018 Master Plan), 2007 North Coast Area Plan (2007 NCAP), the 2014 Groundwater Availability Study - Pico Creek Valley Groundwater Basin (2014 GAS), the San Simeon CSD Water Conservation Plan (Ordinance No.117), San Simeon CSD 2013 Water Usage Calculations (2013 EDU Study), Water License issued by the State Water Resource Control Board, the SSCSD 2020 Water Wait List Reconciliation (Wait List), and the updated Water Wait List Reconciliation.
+This report references multiple land use planning and groundwater supply documents, including the San Simeon 2018 CSD Master Plan (2018 Master Plan), 2007 North Coast Area Plan (2007 NCAP), the 2014 Groundwater Availability Study - Pico Creek Valley Groundwater Basin (2014 GAS), the San Simeon CSD Water Conservation Plan (Ordinance No.117), San Simeon CSD 2013 Water Usage Calculations (2013 EDU Study), Water License issued by the State Water Resource Control Board, and the SSCSD 2020 Water Wait List Reconciliation (Wait List).